Modeling Concurrency Control as a Learnable Function: Introduction

-Recent works on CC focus on combining multiple classical CC algorithms to support different workloads.
-The common approach follows a {\em classify-then-assign} process, in which transaction operations are classified into different types, then the most appropriate CC algorithm is selected for each type.
-The classification can be based on the transaction~\cite{DBLP:conf/mascots/TaiM96/AEP,DBLP:conf/icde/Su0Z21/C3, DBLP:conf/sigmod/SuCDAX17/Tebaldi,DBLP:conf/sosp/XieSLAK015/Callas}, or based on the data~\cite{DBLP:conf/sigmod/ShangLYZC16/HSync, DBLP:conf/cidr/TangJE17/ACC,DBLP:conf/icde/LinCZ18/ASOCC,DBLP:conf/usenix/TangE18/CormCC, DBLP:conf/osdi/WangDWCW0021/polyjuice}.
-The selection of CC algorithm is either heuristic~\cite{DBLP:conf/icde/Su0Z21/C3, DBLP:conf/mascots/TaiM96/AEP, DBLP:conf/icde/LinCZ18/ASOCC, DBLP:conf/usenix/TangE18/CormCC, DBLP:conf/sigmod/SuCDAX17/Tebaldi} or based on learning~\cite{DBLP:conf/cidr/TangJE17/ACC, DBLP:conf/osdi/WangDWCW0021/polyjuice}.
-We note that existing works do not perform well for dynamic workloads that can drift over time.
-In particular, these works require manual, time-consuming changes to the classification and algorithm selection when there are workload drifts.
-While CormCC~\cite{DBLP:conf/usenix/TangE18/CormCC} and ACC~\cite{DBLP:conf/cidr/TangJE17/ACC} propose dynamic mechanisms that alleviate the cost of manual changes, they only support a small number of CC algorithms. {\polyjuice}~\cite{DBLP:conf/osdi/WangDWCW0021/polyjuice} uses an evolutionary algorithm to learn the optimal combination of CC algorithms.
+Recent works on CC combine multiple classical CC algorithms to support different workloads.
+They adopt the {\em classify-then-assign} approach, in which transaction operations are classified into different types, then the most appropriate CC algorithm is selected for each type.
+The classification can be based on the transaction~\cite{DBLP:conf/mascots/TaiM96/AEP,DBLP:conf/icde/Su0Z21/C3, DBLP:conf/sigmod/SuCDAX17/Tebaldi,DBLP:conf/sosp/XieSLAK015/Callas}, or on the data~\cite{DBLP:conf/sigmod/ShangLYZC16/HSync, DBLP:conf/cidr/TangJE17/ACC,DBLP:conf/icde/LinCZ18/ASOCC,DBLP:conf/usenix/TangE18/CormCC, DBLP:conf/osdi/WangDWCW0021/polyjuice}.
+The selection of CC algorithm is either heuristic~\cite{DBLP:conf/icde/Su0Z21/C3, DBLP:conf/mascots/TaiM96/AEP, DBLP:conf/icde/LinCZ18/ASOCC, DBLP:conf/usenix/TangE18/CormCC, DBLP:conf/sigmod/SuCDAX17/Tebaldi, DBLP:journals/pvldb/HongZLDCPZ25/HDCC} or based on learning~\cite{DBLP:conf/cidr/TangJE17/ACC, DBLP:conf/osdi/WangDWCW0021/polyjuice}.
+We note that these works do not perform well for dynamic workloads that can drift over time.
+In particular, they require manual, time-consuming changes to the classification and algorithm selection when there are drifts.
+CormCC~\cite{DBLP:conf/usenix/TangE18/CormCC} and ACC~\cite{DBLP:conf/cidr/TangJE17/ACC} propose dynamic mechanisms that reduce the cost of manual changes, but they only support a small number of CC algorithms. {\polyjuice}~\cite{DBLP:conf/osdi/WangDWCW0021/polyjuice} uses an evolutionary algorithm to learn the optimal combination of CC algorithms.
 It learns {\em CC actions} --- e.g., to wait for dependent transactions to reach specific steps, or to expose uncommitted operations --- for each data access.
-However, it does not support general transactions, and does not work well for dynamic workloads due to the long reoptimizing time.
+However, it does not support general transactions and does not work well for dynamic workloads due to the long optimization time.